Course Organization and Schedule

 The First Six Months

 The program gets underway each year in late August with self-study assignments and a research project.
-Participants receive a copy of John Bachner’s Practice Management for Design and Environmental Professionals, along with access to a variety of other materials they need to download.
+Participants receive a copy of John Bachner’s Practice Management for Design Professionals, along with access to a variety of other materials they need to download.
 FOPP advises participants to create or select a research topic early in the process; a proposal to develop the project is due six weeks after the program begins.
 The draft final report is due four months later.
 Each participant is required to select a mentor who should provide guidance throughout FOPP's distance-learning portion.
 FOPP gives each mentor specific guidance.
 FOPP staff responds promptly to mentors’ and participants’ questions and concerns.

 Capstone Seminar in March